nuke-systems/runpod-comfyui-serverless/README.md

 ---

 This project allows you to run ComfyUI workflows as a serverless API endpoint on the RunPod platform.
 Submit workflows via API calls and receive generated images and videos as base64 strings or S3 URLs.
 Forked from the original project to add support for returning videos (in addition to images) as base64 or S3 URLs.
-No automatic tests written; video and image support works via Dockerfile, but is not tested with snapshots.

 ## Table of Contents